Online Originals: Ocracoke residents deal with Dorian’s aftermath

 “Ocracoke is the cash cow for Hyde County and we need to have help here.”– Mickey Baker, Mermaid Folly Co-Owner

 ” We absolutely love the beach and the environment.
 You know people ask me you know ‘Why are you here?
 Why did you land on Ocracoke?’, and my answer is the beauty…you know just the sheer beauty, a lot of feminine energy here.
 People get off the ferry and feel right at home.
 It’s like ‘ ah I can breathe’.
-There’re no red lights, there’s no fast foods, there’s no chains.
+There’re no red lights, there are no fast foods, there are no chains.
 So, we’re very blessed to be here.”

 If you would like to help out Ocracoke Island and its residents, you can click on these links below.